bunq/doc/DESCRIPTION.md

     "description": "Payment for drinks."
 }
 ```
 Next, create the signature of `$dataToSign` using the SHA256 algorithm and the private key `$privateKey` of the Installation's key pair.
 In PHP, use the following to create a signature.
 The signature will be passed by reference into `$signature`.

 `openssl_sign($dataToSign, $signature, $privateKey, OPENSSL_ALGO_SHA256);`

-Encode the resulting `$signature` using base64, and add the resulting value to the request under the header `X-Bunq-Client-Signature`.
-You have now signed your request, and can send it!
+Encode the resulting `$signature` using base64, and add the resulting value to the request under the `X-Bunq-Client-Signature` header.
+You have just signed your request, and can send it!

 ## <span id="topic-signing-response-verifying-example">Response verifying example</span>